-Exception and Mnemonic Type of Operation Processor Response 1 Invalid-operation exception (IE) Invalid-operation exception (IE) with stack fault (SF) Set IE and ES flags, and call the #MF service routine 2 .
+Exception and Mnemonic Type of Operation Processor Response Invalid-operation exc Invalid-operation exc with stack fault (SF) Set IE and ES flags, and call the #MF service routine .
 The destination and the TOP are not changed.
-Denormalized-operar nd exception (DE) Set DE and ES flags, and call the #MF service routine 2 .
+Denormalized-operar nd exception (DE) Set DE and ES flags, and call the #MF service routine .
 The destination and the TOP are not changed.
-Zero-divide exception n (ZE) Set ZE and ES flags, and call the #MF service routine 2 .
+Zero-divide exception n (ZE) Set ZE and ES flags, and call the #MF service routine .
 The destination and the TOP are not changed.
-If the destination is memory, set OE and ES flags, and call the #MF service routine2.
+Overflow exception (OE) If the destination is memory, set OE and ES flags, and call the #MF service routine.
 The destination and the TOP are not changed.
-If the destination is an x87 register: divide true result by 224576, round significand according to PC precision control and RC rounding control (or round to double-extended precision for instructions not observing PC precision control), write C1 condition code according to rounding (C1 = 1 for round up, C1 = 0 for round toward zero), write result to destination, pop or push stack if specified by the instruction, set OE and ES flags, and call the #MF service routine2.
+If the destination is an x87 register: divide true result by 2, round significand according to PC precision control and RC rounding control (or round to double-extended precision for instructions not observing PC precision control), write C1 condition code according to rounding (C1 = 1 for round up, C1 = 0 for round toward zero), write result to destination, pop or push stack if specified by the instruction, set OE and ES flags, and call the #MF service routine.

-^{1.} For all unmasked exceptions, the processor's response also includes assertion of the FERR# output signal at the completion of the instruction that caused the exception.
+1. For all unmasked exceptions, the processor's response also includes assertion of the FERR# output signal at the completion of the instruction that caused the exception.

-^{2.} When CR0.NE is set to 1, the #MF service routine is taken at the next non-control x87 instruction.
+2. When CR0.NE is set to 1, the #MF service routine is taken at the next non-control x87 instruction.
 If CR0.NE is cleared to zero, x87 floating-point instructions are handled by setting the FERR# input signal to 1, which external logic can use to handle the interrupt.